 In Greek mythology, Sorrento was home to the sirens, who lured passing sailors onto the rocks with their beautiful songs.
-And it still pulls in the visitors today – though today it’s the panoramic views across the Bay of Naples, sunny weather, fantastic food and laid-back atmosphere that do the luring.
-I first visited Sorrento a few years back and totally fell in love with the town and couldn’t wait to go back, and I’m not alone.
-It’s probably the most popular holiday spot on the Neapolitan Riviera, so you can’t exactly call it an undiscovered gem, but although it might be a bit touristy in spots you can’t help being charmed by the town.
-Here are my top tips for what to see, do and (most importantly) eat and drink on a visit to Sorrento.
+And it still pulls in the visitors today – though today it’s the panoramic views, sunshine, fantastic food and laid-back atmosphere that do the luring.
+When I first visited Sorrento a few years back, I fell in love and couldn’t wait to go back, and I’m not alone.
+It’s probably the most popular holiday spot on the Neapolitan Riviera, so you can’t exactly call it an undiscovered gem.
+But although it might be a bit touristy in spots, you can’t help being charmed by the town.
+Here are my top tips for what to see, do, eat and drink in Sorrento.

 Wander the backstreets

 Sorrento’s centro storico (historic centre) is a maze of narrow streets which run back from the cliffside – they’re supposedly pedestrianised but don’t be surprised if you see someone trying to squeeze a car down there.
 These medieval alleyways twist and turn past trattorias, bars and shops.
 Forget the map and keep walking and you never know what you might discover – a hidden church, a flower-filled garden, a fantastic gelateria.